-or as needed if gloves are provided, or when changing job tasks to avoid any potential crosscontamination.

-- A copy of this protocol has been distributed and training has been provided to each employee. - □ All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties.

-A staff person, wearing a cloth face cover is charged with directing customers to line up six feet apart.
-Provide adequate security or staffing to implement any necessary crowd control and Physical Distancing Protocols

-- Tape or other markings identify both a starting place for customers arriving and 6 foot intervals for subsequent customers who are joining the line. - Employees have been instructed to maintain at least a six (6) feet distance from customers and from each other.
-Employees may momentarily come closer when necessary to accept payment, deliver food, or as otherwise necessary. - Customers waiting for orders may not congregate. - Dining onsite is prohibited, - Provide physical barriers where physical distance of six feet is difficult.

-C. MEASURES TO ENSURE INFECTION CONTROL

-- □ The ventilation hood in the vehicle is in good, working order; to the maximum extent possible, ventilation has been increased. - Contactless payment systems are in place or, if not feasible, payment systems are sanitized regularly.
-Describe:

-Common areas and frequently touched objects in the customer pickup and payment (e.g., tables, doorknobs or handles, credit card readers) are disinfected on an hourly basis during business hours using EPA approved disinfectants.

-Closely follow manufacturer's instructions when sanitizing food contact surfaces.

-- □ Sanitizer type - □ Concentration - □ Method of testing - Require use of face coverings and gloves and/or frequent handwashing for employee interaction with customers, food preparation, and food delivery. - Customers are instructed that they must wear cloth face coverings while in line and during interaction with staff.
+or as needed if gloves are provided, or when changing job tasks to avoid any potential cross-contamination.
+A copy of this protocol has been distributed and training has been provided to each employee.
+All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties.
+B. M IEASURES TO ENSURE PHYSICAL DISTANCING A staff person, wearing a cloth face cover is charged with directing customers to line up six feet apart.
+Provide adequate security or staffing to implement any necessary crowd control and Physical Distancing Protocols Tape or other markings identify both a starting place for customers arriving and 6 foot intervals for subsequent customers who are joining the line.
+Employees have been instructed to maintain at least a six (6) feet distance from customers and from each other.
+Employees may momentarily come closer when necessary to accept payment, deliver food, or as otherwise necessary.
+Customers waiting for orders may not congregate.
+Dining onsite is prohibited, Provide physical barriers where physical distance of six feet is difficult.
+C. M IEASURES TO ENSURE INFECTION CONTROL The ventilation hood in the vehicle is in good, working order; to the maximum extent possible, ventilation has been increased.
+Contactless payment systems are in place or, if not feasible, payment systems are sanitized regularly.
+Describe: ۵ Common areas and frequently touched objects in the customer pickup and payment (e.g., tables, doorknobs or handles, credit card readers) are disinfected on an hourly basis during business hours using EPA approved disinfectants.
+Closely follow manufacturer's instructions when sanitizing food contact surfaces. □ Sanitizer type □ Concentration □ Method of testing Require use of face coverings and gloves and/or frequent handwashing for employee interaction with customers, food preparation, and food delivery. with customers, food preparation, and food delivery. with customers, food preparation, and food delivery.
+Customers are instructed that they must wear cloth face coverings while in line and during interaction with staff.
 This applies to all adults and to children over the age of 2.
-Businesses may refuse admission to any individual who does not wear a face covering. - Remove all customer self-service such as condiment bottles, utensils, salt and pepper shakers, and beverages.
-Beverages and single service packets may be provided to each customer by an employee. - Pre-roll utensils in napkins prior to use by customers and store in a clean container.
+Businesses may refuse admission to any individual who does not wear a face covering.